M1911 pistol: M45 MEU(SOC)

 In 1986, the USMC Precision Weapon Section (PWS) at Marine Corps Base Quantico began customizing M1911A1s for reconnaissance units.
 The units served in a new Marine Corps program Marine expeditionary unit (special operations capable) (MEU(SOC)).
 The pistol was designated the M45 MEU(SOC).

-Hand-selected Colt M1911A1 frames were gutted, deburred and were then assembled with after-market grip safeties, ambidextrous thumb safeties, triggers, improved high-visibility sights, accurized barrels, grips, and improved Wilson magazines.
+Hand-selected Colt M1911A1 frames were gutted, deburred and were then assembled with aftermarket grip safeties, ambidextrous thumb safeties, triggers, improved high-visibility sights, accurized barrels, grips, and improved Wilson magazines.
 These hand-made pistols were tuned to specifications and preferences of end users.

-In the late 1980s, the Marines laid out a series of specifications and improvements to make Browning's design ready for 21st-century combat, many of which have been included in MEU(SOC) pistol designs, but design and supply time was limited.
+In the late 1980s, the Marines laid out a series of specifications and improvements to make Browning's design ready for 21st-century combat, many of which have been included in MEU(SOC) pistol designs, but design and supply time were limited.

-The Los Angeles Police Department was pleased with their special Kimber M1911 pistols, a single source request was issued to Kimber for just such a pistol despite the imminent release of their TLE/RLII models.
+The Los Angeles Police Department was pleased with their special Kimber M1911 pistols.
+A single-source request was issued to Kimber for just such a pistol, despite the imminent release of their TLE/RLII models.

-Kimber shortly began producing a limited number of what would be later termed the Interim Close Quarters Battle pistol (ICQB).
+Kimber soon began producing a limited number of what would later be termed the Interim Close Quarters Battle pistol (ICQB).

-Maintaining the simple recoil assembly, 5-inch barrel (though using a stainless steel match grade barrel), and internal extractor, the ICQB is not much different from Browning's original design.
+Maintaining the simple recoil assembly, 5-inch barrel (though using a stainless-steel, match-grade barrel), and internal extractor, the ICQB is not much different from Browning's original design.

 M1911-A2

-Due to an increased demand for M1911 pistols among Army Special Operations units, who are known to field a variety of M1911 pistols, the U.S. Army Marksmanship Unit began looking to develop a new generation of M1911s and launched the M1911-A2 project in late 2004.
+Due to increased demand for M1911 pistols among Army Special Operations units, which are known to field a variety of M1911s, the U.S. Army Marksmanship Unit began developing a new generation of M1911s.
+It launched the M1911-A2 project in late 2004.

-The goal was to produce a minimum of seven variants with various sights, internal and external extractors, flat and arched mainspring housings, integral and add-on magazine wells, a variety of finishes and other options, with the idea of providing the end-user a selection from which to select the features that best fit their missions.
+The goal was to produce a minimum of seven variants with various sights, internal and external extractors, flat and arched mainspring housings, integral and add-on magazine wells, a variety of finishes, and other options, with the idea of providing the end-user a selection from which to select the features that best fit their missions.

-The AMU performed a well-received demonstration of the first group of pistols to the Marine Corps at Quantico and various Special Operations units at Ft.
-Bragg and other locations.
-The project provided a feasibility study with insight into future projects.
+The AMU conducted a well-received demonstration of the first group of pistols to the Marine Corps at Quantico and to various Special Operations units at Fort Bragg and other locations.
+The project provided a feasibility study with insights into future projects.

-Models were loaned to various Special Operations units, the results of which are classified.
-An RFP was issued for a Joint Combat Pistol but it was ultimately canceled.
+Models were loaned to various Special Operations units, and the results are classified.
+An RFP was issued for a Joint Combat Pistol, but it was ultimately canceled.

 Ultimately, the M1911A2 project provided a testbed for improving existing M1911s.
 An improved M1911 variant becoming available in the future is a possibility.